-- MA 099.
-Developmental Mathematics 1 hour.
-This eightweek course is intended for students who need assistance and review of basic arithmetic skills, basic pre-algebra skills and elementary algebra and geometry skills.
-Instruction is based on assessments of student's needs and includes reinforcement of basic arithmetic skills with whole numbers, integers, fractions, decimals, and percents.
-In addition, students will review and reinforce basic algebra concepts/skills in the areas of evaluating algebraic expressions, basic operations with algebraic expressions including factoring, solving equations in one and two variables, graphing of linear equations, solving problems written in words, and using geometric formulas to solve problems, Prerequisite: Placement test.
-This course will not count toward graduation hours. - MA 145.
-Intermediate Algebra 3 hours.
+MA 099.
+Developmental Mathematics - 3 hours.
+This course is intended for students who need assistance and review of basic arithmetic skills, basic pre-algebra skills and elementary algebra and geometry skills.
+Instruction is based on assessments of student's needs and includes reinforcement of basic arithmetic skills, basic algebra concepts/skills, and basic operations with algebraic expressions including factoring, solving equations in one and two variables, graphing of linear equations, solving problems written in words, and using geometric formulas to solve problems.
+An online homework management system will be used in class.
+Students passing the course at midterm will have the option to continue the course as a self study program for the rest of the semester.
+Prerequisite: Placement.
+Fall.
+Spring.

+MA 145.
+Intermediate Algebra - 3 hours.
 For students who have completed a year or more of high school math.
 Topics include: algebraic operations, factoring, linear equations and inequalities, exponents and radicals, and quadratic equations.
 Prerequisite: MA 099 or placement.
 Fall.
+Spring.

-Spring. - MA 150.
-Topics in Modern Mathematics 3 hours.
+MA 150.
+Topics in Modern Mathematics - 3 hours.
 This course is designed to develop critical thinking and problem solving skills as well as to expose the student to a variety of topics in math that are relevant in our society.
 Topics may include logic and reasoning, number systems, strategies for problem solving, relations and functions, probability and statistics, and the relationship between algebra and geometry.
 Prerequisite: MA 145 or equivalent.
 Fall.
+Spring.

-Spring. - MA 160.
-Finite Mathematics 3 hours.
+MA 160.
+Finite Mathematics - 3 hours.
 This course is designed with an emphasis on mathematical applications and models.
 The purpose of the course is to teach the basic techniques of finite mathematics that are needed in undergraduate courses in economics, business, sociology, political science, psychology, and biology.
 Topics include linear functions and equations, systems of linear equations and matrices, linear programming, sets and counting techniques, Markov chains, and game theory.
 Prerequisite: MA 145 or equivalent.
 Fall.
+Spring.

-Spring. - MA 165.
-College Algebra 3 hours.
+MA 165.
+College Algebra - 3 hours.
 For students who have completed MA 145, or equivalent, but desire more extensive work in algebra.
 Topics include: introduction to the Cartesian Coordinate System; graphing of equations, functions and their graphs, including linear, quadratic, polynomial, and rational functions; systems of equations and inequalities; matrices and determinants; introduction to logarithms; and applications of these topics.
 Prerequisite: "C" or better in MA 145 or equivalent.
 Fall.
+Spring.

-Spring. - MA 170.
-Pre-calculus 3 hours.
+MA 170.
+Pre-calculus - 3 hours.
 Elementary function theory, with graphing techniques and applications.
 Polynomials, rational functions, exponential and logarithmic functions, and trigonometric functions will all be studied in detail.
 This course will provide a solid foundation for the use of scientific and graphing calculators in problem solving.
 Prerequisite: "C" or better in MA 165 or equivalent.
 Fall.
 Spring.